ylw-PotatoTornado/dev-takehome-spr25/README.md

 Files and folders with a `mock` designation are for the mock-backend used in the front-end portion.
 If you are working on the back-end, you can skip these files but review them for context on the code structure.

-### Submission ✅
+## Submission ✅

 Before submission, make sure you run eslint using `npm run lint` and you get no warnings or errors.
 If for any reason you have to disable a rule in a file, leave a comment in the file explaining why.

+Additionally, please write down how much of the assessment you completed in `notes.md`.
+Also, if you have any notes/comments [eg. feedback about the assessment, if you didn't have enough time due to personal reasons etc.], please leave them in there.

 To submit, share the link to your repository in your application.
 If you are a backend developer, make sure your repository includes any environment/database variables used!
+We will want to test it locally.

+## Scenario ❤️

+_Crisis Corner_ is a non-profit that handles requests for items in areas that are affected by natural disasters.
+Their current Admin Portal currently only has a form where you manually type in items to approve them.
+You are part of a team working with them to build a better Admin Portal where they can manage received item requests in a more nuanced fashion.

-### Stack 💻
+## Stack 💻

 This project has been bootstrapped using Next.js, React, and Tailwind.
 The programming language used is TypeScript.
 We expect developers to use the same technologies.
 However, this is not a limit on libraries- feel free to import any helpful libraries.
 For backend developers, while implementing the database, we expect you to use MongoDB.
 These requirements are there to mimic the stack most often used by Bits of Good.
 [We also recommend you use a code formatter like Prettier, but it is not a mandatory requirement for this take-home.]

-## Scenario ❤️

-_Crisis Corner_ is a non-profit that handles requests for items in areas that are affected by natural disasters.
-Their current Admin Portal currently only has a form where you manually type in items to approve them.
-You are part of a team working with them to build a better Admin Portal where they can manage received item requests in a more nuanced fashion.

 ## Getting Started 🐣